Ed Moran: Post-collegiate

 Moran was very close to deciding not to continue running after college.
 By the time he finished his undergrad studies in 2003, he was working on completing a master's degree in public policy and tried to focus on a career after college.
 He changed his mind after the 2005 USA Outdoor Track and Field Championships, where he ran 13:25.87 (min:sec) in the 5000 metres, 14 seconds better than his previous personal best.
 He subsequently signed a professional contract with Nike so that he could train full-time.

-In 2007, Moran won the men's 5000 metres at the 2007 Pan American Games, and as of 2014 still holds the course record of the race.
+In 2007, Moran won the men's 5000 metres at the 2007 Pan American Games, and as of 2023 still holds the course record of the race.
 He was selected to run for the US at the 2008 IAAF World Cross Country Championships although he did not finish the race.
 Moran ran the same competition the following year, finishing the course at the 2009 IAAF World Cross Country Championships in 60th place of 137 finishers.

 Coaching

 Moran coached at College of William & Mary from August 2005 – May 2011 where he helped develop individual training plans for distance runners.
-He mentored student-athletes on NCAA Division 1 nationally ranked cross country and track teams.
+He mentored student-athletes on NCAA Division I nationally ranked cross country and track teams.
 Coach Ed was viewed by many of his athletes as a more skillful race day coach than his mentor, Mr. Gibby.
 He also recruited high school student-athletes nationwide.
 Moran performed administrative tasks including budgeting, equipment acquisition, fundraising, and travel logistics.
 He was in his seventh season on the William and Mary staff, and third as a volunteer after four years as a full-time assistant.